nabeelmumtaz92/ReturnIt/mobile-driver-app/deployment-checklist.md

 ### App Description (Use This Exact Text)
 ```
-Returnly Driver is the professional mobile app for delivery drivers in the Returnly network.
+Returnly Driver is the mobile app for drivers in the Returnly Driver Program.

 FEATURES:
 • Accept delivery jobs instantly with push notifications